MichaelBrueggemann/sheepsmeadow/README.md

 ## 03.11.2024
 - I improved the `makefile` so that it automatically detects, on which OS it was run.
 This enables easier compilation of the project across plattforms.

+## 05.11.2024
+- I started add options to the `makefile` to download a system-specific version of the JRE instance and add this to the right executable format for the OS.
+- To test this, I have set up a Virtual Machine for MacOS.

+## 06.11.2024
+- After pulling an "all-nighter" and doing some additional research, I figured out how to use `jpackage` to also create `.exe` files.
+This has the advantage, that `jpackage` automatically packs an JRE with the executable (for every OS).
+This makes the deployment significantly slimmer.
+- This makes the changes from 05.11.2024 useless